thpatch/win32_utf8/README.md

 You then need to provide the *actual* entry point by compiling the correct `entry_*.c` file from this repository as part of your sources:
 * `entry_main.c` if your program runs in the console subsystem.
+* `entry_winmain.c` if your program runs in the graphical Windows subsystem and should not open a console window.
+Requires `-﻿mwindows` on GCC.

 It can either be a separate translation unit, or `#include`d into an existing one.
 Also, make sure that your compiler's subsystem settings match the entry point file.